-E-safety Support has 8 parent resources - scroll down for details and samples
+Safeguarding Essentials has 16 parent resources - scroll down for details and samples

-Engaging parents with e-safety issues can be one of the biggest challenges for schools.
-Research shows that many parents feel out of their depth with social media and new technologies, while their children are adept users.
+Engaging parents with safeguarding issues can be one of the biggest challenges for schools.
+In particular, research shows that many parents feel out of their depth with social media and new technologies, while their children are adept users.
 In the E-safety Support parent pack, there are a selection of resources to help boost your communications with parents.
 These include a comprehensive PowerPoint presentation that covers all the key issues in a straightforward way, ideal for use at a parents evening or an e-safety event.
 You will also find guidance and top tips on getting parents involved, a factsheet that can be distributed via the school website or at an e-safety event, and a questionnaire, which you can adapt to use as a survey to understand parental awareness of e-safety issues.
+In addition, Safeguarding Essentials members can also download a selection of guides for parents to help educate and advise them on safeguarding issues.

 This document contains a number of questions that can be used as part of an audit or survey to get an idea of the current levels of parental awareness when it comes to e-safety.
 The result will help schools to plan their e-safety content and strategy.
 You can use the survey as it is, or cut and paste to create a shorter version to suit your requirement.
 You can then send it by post or by email to parents, or ask the questions face-to-face at presentations.